3 simple steps to lose weight as fast as possible. Read now

 Can raw vegans drink coffee?

 Raw vegans only eat food that has not been processed in any way or cooked at high temperatures.
-Coffee is a no-no for strict raw vegans as it needs to be heated to brew.
+Coffee is a no-go for strict raw vegans as it needs to be heated to brew.
 What about cold brew coffee, you may wonder?
-Whilst your vegan iced coffee frappe hasn’t been heated, the beans have still been roasted in production, so it wouldn’t be suitable for a raw vegan diet.
+While your vegan iced coffee frappe hasn’t been heated, the beans have still been roasted in production, so it wouldn’t be suitable for a raw vegan diet.

 Another thing to consider is what your coffee is sweetened with.
-There are countless ways to sweeten iced coffee, some of these are vegan and some are not.
+There are countless ways to sweeten iced coffee; some of these are vegan and some are not.

 What is ethical coffee?